ethanlib123/ethanlib123/README.md

 - Internal operations tools
 - Production cloud infrastructure

-Because Ezra is a commercial production application, the source code is private.
-I'm happy to discuss the architecture, engineering decisions, and implementation details during interviews.
+The Ezra codebase is private because it powers a production commercial application.
+I'm happy to discuss the architecture, design decisions, and implementation details during interviews.

 ## Selected Engineering Work